ByteMansion/leetcode/README.md

 Of course, this prerequisite is recommended, instead of necessary.
 [Compilation](#compilation) will give another trivial way to compile a source file.

 ## Knowledge Base
-This part provides some brief introduction to typical data structures and classical algorithms.
+This part provides some brief introductions to typical data structures and classical algorithms.

 1. [Dynamic Programming](./knowledge/Dynamic_Programming.md)
 2. 树状数组（ToDo）